hirefrank/bowery-sms/README.md

 ## Bowery SMS
-The SMS companion app for [Bowery CrossFit](http://www.bowerycrossfit.com).
+The SMS companion app for [Bowery CrossFit](http://www.bowerycrossfit.com) in NYC.
 Receive daily workouts, log your results and never forget another PR again.

 **Text your name to 972-4BOWERY (972-426-9379) to get started.**